 Periodization for Team Sports

-Team sport athletes face the challenge of maintaining performance over a long competitive season.
+Team sport athletes face the challenge of sustaining performance over a long competitive season.
 A typical periodization plan might involve:

 - Off-season: Focus on building strength and conditioning